SinaC/TetriNET/readme.txt

 discovery doesn't work on cross/multiple machine client/server version used when registering add room notion in server (server can handle multiple rooms and client register on a room)
-SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column GameController -> interface
+SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column + confusion + darkness GameController -> interface

 AdvancedPierreDellacherieOnePiece: finish GetHoleDepthForColumn